shoutem/animation/README.md

 class HelloWorld extends Component {
   render() {
-    // create new ScrollDriver for animations that will animate them between
+    // create new ScrollDriver that will animate animations when passing
-    // passed scroll positions in input range const driver = new ScrollDriver();
+    // through scroll positions in input range const driver = new ScrollDriver();
     return (
       <ScrollView {...driver.scrollViewProps}>